Greece Moments Greece Moments

 Monastery of St. John

 At the end of the paved road is the Monastery of Agios Ioannis, a green oasis in the barren landscape.
-Today, the complex houses utility rooms, former monastery cells and the monastery church (19th century) with its huge cypresses in the centre.
+The complex houses utility rooms, former monastery cells and the monastery church (19th century), with huge cypresses at its centre.

-The colour scheme is not typical Greek blue and white, but red on the doors, windows and church roof.
-In the summer, the monastery is inhabited by a goat farming family, which unfortunately was not very friendly during our visit, which somewhat clouded the overall impression of the tranquil complex.
+The colour scheme is not the typical Greek blue and white, but red on the doors, windows and church roof.
+In summer, the monastery is inhabited by a goat farming family, who unfortunately were not very friendly during our visit, which somewhat clouded the overall impression of the tranquil complex.

 Kloster Agios Ioannis Insel Chalki